The Valley of Vision

-And the horsemen took their fixed positions [in an offensive array] at the gate [of Jerusalem].
+And the horsemen took up fixed positions at the gate.

-And in that day you looked to the weapons of the House of the Forest (Solomon’s armory).
+In that day you depended on the weapons of the house of the forest,

-In the wall of the City of David [the citadel of Zion] were many;
+In the wall of the city of David were many;

 10Then you counted the houses of Jerusalem

-And you tore down the houses [to get materials] to fortify the city wall [by extending it].
+And tore down houses to fortify the wall.

-Nor did you recognize Him who planned it long ago.
+Nor did you take into consideration Him who planned it long ago.

-12Therefore in that day the Lord God of hosts called you to weeping, to mourning,
+12Therefore in that day the Lord God of hosts called you to weeping, to wailing,

-To shaving the head and to wearing sackcloth [in humiliation].
+To shaving the head and to wearing sackcloth.

 “Let us eat and drink, for tomorrow we may die.”

-14But the Lord of hosts revealed Himself in my ears,
+14But the Lord of hosts revealed Himself to me,

 Until you die,” says the Lord God of hosts.

-To Shebna, who is in charge of the royal household [but is building himself a tomb worthy of a king, and say to him],
+To Shebna, who is in charge of the royal household,

 And whom do you have here,

-That you have hewn out a tomb here for yourself,
+That you have hewn a tomb for yourself here,

-You who hew a sepulcher on the height,
+You who hew a tomb on the height,

 You who carve a resting place for yourself in the rock?

-17Listen carefully, the Lord is about to hurl you away violently, O man;
+17Behold, the Lord is about to hurl you headlong, O man.

 And He is about to grasp you firmly